WLHS-Computer-Programming2/Unit-8/Lesson-1/Unit8HW1.md

 # Unit 8 HW 1
 For this homework, it is okay to keep all of your code in one file.
+Submit this as one file called Unit8HW1.py
 ## Question 1:
 Write a class definition for a vehicle.
 A vehicle is defined by attributes:
 * Number of wheels